Wariʼ language: Vowels

 Wariʼ has one of the world's most asymmetrical vowel systems.
 Vowels are generally expected to be somewhat evenly distributed in the vowel space, not bunched into a corner.
-Additionally, vowels are expected to be unrounded when front and rounded when back until "gaps" in the vowel system have been filled.
+Additionally, vowels are expected to be unrounded when front and rounded when back until "gaps" in the vowel systems have been filled.
 Although Wariʼ has only six vowels, four of these are close/close-mid front vowels, of which two are rounded (although /ø/ is uncommon).
 Non-native speakers have marked difficulty in distinguishing these front vowels, that contrast with only a single back vowel /o/.